Tasha-code-shenanigans/Tasha-s-Ao3-Site-Skins/README.md

 Go to Ao3 to Skins -> Create new Site Skin -> Choose a unique name -> Copy the code of your choice into the CSS section -> Click Save and Use

-# For Skins that have a note saying they need The Mobile Addon:
+# For Skins that have a note saying they need a Mobile Addon:
 Create the first skin like normal and save
-Create a second skin with the Code of the Addon -> Click Advanced -> Toggle Parent Only -> Choose the "only screen and max width 42em" option in the @media section -> Save Now in your original skin, click advanced -> Add parent -> Pick the addon and save
+Create a second skin with the Code of the Addon (same folder) -> Click Advanced -> Toggle Parent Only -> Choose the "only screen and max width 42em" option in the @media section -> Save Now in your original skin, click advanced -> Add parent -> Pick the addon and save